How To Leave A Job (Without Burning A Bridge)

 Before you start your new job, you have to take care of business at your current one.
 Depending on your relationship with your employer, this can be a difficult conversation.
 But, it doesn't have to be.

 Here's how you can leave your job without burning any bridges:

 Before You Quit, Think About Your Colleagues (Especially Your Boss)

 We all would like to have a good relationship with our boss.
 That's not always the reality, though.

-Sometimes, we just have bad bosses (which can sometimes explain the job change).
-But that doesn't mean you can give them anything less than a two weeks' notice.
+Sometimes, we just have bad managers (which can sometimes explain the job change).
+But that doesn't mean you can give them anything less than two weeks' notice.
 Not only is it the polite thing to do but it might also be part of the company policy.
-And, even if you had a bad boss, maybe you loved your team or your co-workers, so you should also consider them when deciding how much notice you give your employer.
+And, even if you had a bad boss, maybe you loved your team and co-workers, so you should also consider them when deciding how much notice you give your employer.

 For those who've been fortunate to have a respectful and trusting relationship with their boss, two weeks' notice probably isn't enough.
 It's important that you maintain that foundation of trust and respect even when you're leaving the job.